haileytapia/portfolio/DiscordUserGuide.md

 You must have an account to use Discord.

+1. In a web browser, go to [discord.com/register](discord.com/register).
+2. Enter your desired username in the **Username** field.
+This is the name that displays on your Discord account.
+3. Enter your email address in the **Email** field.
+Make sure this is a valid email address to which you have access; you need to verify this email in [step eight](#step-eight).
+4. Create a strong and secure password for your account.
+Use a combination of letters, numbers, and symbols to make your password difficult to guess.
+5. Enter your date of birth by selecting the **Month**, **Day**, and **Year** from the dropdown menus.
+6. Select **Continue**.
+7. Complete the CAPTCHA verification by following the instructions provided.
+8.  <a id="step-eight"></a>Check your email inbox for a verification email from Discord and select the verification link to complete the account creation process.

 Your Discord account is now created.

 Continue following this guide using the Discord website—the same website on which you created your account—or the [Discord desktop or mobile app](#download-discord-optional).